StatPan/TSReady/readme.md

 - Operates based on ESNext standards for TypeScript.
 - Enables writing code in the style of `import ~ from "./util.ts"` (similar to Python).
 - Offers the benefit of using `await` at the top-level.
+- Includes ESLint for maintaining code quality and consistency.

 ## How to Run the Program
 Execute the following command to run `main.ts` located under the `src` directory.
-The code makes a simple import stored inside `util` and outputs the result as a string.
+The code makes a simple request stored inside `util` and outputs the result as a string.
 ```bash
 npm run main
 ```